This page describes how to create

 describe to verify that your queue was created successfully:

 The output should be something like:

-If you do not see the above output, you can try the following:
+If you do not see the preceding output, you can try the following:

 - Wait at least one minute for the queue to initialize.

 Make sure a queue with the same ID does not already exist.
-You can view all queues in your project by calling:
+You can view the queues in your project by calling: